4/13/2002

 MORE ON DUTCH WAR CRIMES: Reader Tim Callahan writes:

 I read the BBC article on Srebrenica with mounting fury.
-A few points jumped out at me, most importantly --
+A few points jumped out at me, most importantly --I think that the events in Europe and Israel are waking up a lot of people in the American media to just exactly what is going on.

 Many Europeans I meet sum up their distaste for Israel in two words: Ariel Sharon.
 They tell me he's "just as bad as Arafat" and always point to the Sabra and Shatila massacres as proof, and always note that Sharon was indicted as a war criminal by that silly Belgian court.
 Of course, this is simply a lazy excuse and I then proceed to flay them for their historical ignorance.
 But let's compare Sabra/Shatila to Srebrenica, shall we?